kbpositive/ProjectEuler/Project2/README.md

 }
 ```

-Notice that if the **term** is greater than 1, the output will always be the integer corresponding to the previous term.
+Notice that (by checking if the input is less than 2) if the **term** is greater than 1, the output will always be the integer corresponding to the previous term.
 This is where starting at **term** = 0 becomes useful.
-Notice that every *third* number from 0 outputs an even integer.
+Observe how every *third* number from 0 outputs an even integer.

 ```
-0     3        6          9           12
+   3        6          9           12
-0, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144
+1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144
 ```

 When we put all of this together we get